d3vzer0/reternal-quickstart/README.md

 ## Install and Configuration
-This repository contains an Ansible deployment playbook to automate the installation and configuration for Reternal.
-The guide can be found on the repo's Wiki @ https://github.com/d3vzer0/reternal-quickstart/wiki/1.A-Ansible-Install-Guide.
-A manual docker-compose file is also available for local testing.
+This repository contains Ansible deployment playbooks to automate the local or remote installation and configuration for Reternal.
+The guide can be found on the repo's Wiki @ https://github.com/d3vzer0/reternal-quickstart/wiki.

-## Devmode
-Only use the following steps when developing, services will only be exposed to localhost and no credentials are used:

-1. Run the container dependencies: docker-compose up -d mongodb redis empire
-2. Run empire and obtain API key: docker exec -ti <empire_container_id> /bin/bash 2b. ./empire --rest
-3. Export the token to your environment: export RT_TOKEN_EMPIRE="token_here" ...
-TODO

 ## Developers and Contact